-Relevant risks to the environment (moderate or higher) due to accidents associated with haulage and transportation activities are related to small and large fuel spills.
+Moderate or higher risks to the environment due to accidents associated with haulage and transportation activities are related to small and large fuel spills.

-Small leaks of fuel or other petroleum based fluids are expected to occur on site roads or anywhere construction equipment frequently transits.
+Small leaks of fuel or other petroleum based fluids are almost certain to occur (likelihood A) on site roads or anywhere construction equipment frequently transits.
 The likelihood of accidents causing such spills should be effectively reduced through proper equipment maintenance and inspections and through enforcement of the existing Traffic Management Standard.
-Small leaks or spills can be rapidly controlled and managed following the procedures outlined in the Emergency Response and Spill Contingency Plans so that resulting consequences to the environment are low.
+Small leaks or spills can be rapidly controlled and managed following the procedures outlined in the Emergency Response and Spill Contingency Plans so that resulting consequences to the environment are low (consequence severity 1).

-Large spills should be less frequent but are still considered possible due to fuel line ruptures, equipment damage, operator error, or other accident involving fuel trucks or mobile equipment.
-The consequences of a larger fuel spill to the environment have been considered to be moderate provided that they will be managed following the procedures outlined in the Emergency Response and Spill Contingency Plans and proper equipment maintenance and inspections are conducted.
+Large spills could occur due to fuel line ruptures, equipment damage, operator error, or other accident involving fuel trucks or mobile equipment.
+The likelihood is less than small leaks, and was conservatively estimated as likelihood B. The consequences of a larger fuel spill to the environment have been considered to be moderate (consequence severity 2) provided that they will be managed following the procedures outlined in the Emergency Response and Spill Contingency Plans and proper equipment maintenance and inspections are conducted.